danibiro/evidation-claimer/README.md

 # evidation-claimer

-A porgram that runs on your computer daily and claims the health cards from Evidation
+A porgram that runs on your computer daily and claims the health cards from Evidation.